craftsmancoding/formbuilder/README.md

 Repopulating form values.

-To repopulate values, use the *setValues* method.
-It is important to set the values before you create your fields.
+To populate values, use the *setValues* method.
+This is useful if you are editing a database record or if you are repopulating the form after failed validation.
+It is important to set the values **before** you create your fields.

     <?php
     print \Formbuilder\Form::open('/my/page')